 B. Patients qualifying under the Financial Assistance Policy (FAP) will be exempt from liability for the determined discount.

 C. The FAP applies Federal Poverty Guidelines, updated annually, adjusted for household size, to identify patients with a documented inability to pay for either the entirety or for a portion of the services rendered.
-Individuals that receive a partial discount are liable for balances not discounted and will be subject to collection efforts by SH for the balance due after discount.
+Individuals that receive a partial discount are liable for balances not discounted and will be subject to collection efforts by Springfield Hospital for the balance due after discount.

 D. The FAP does not apply to elective or cosmetic services or services that are not medically necessary.
 Patients are encouraged to inquire prior to the rendering of services as to whether or not a service qualifies for the FAP.